 Let’s simplify it - How does hyaluronic acid work in skincare?

 To simplify, hyaluronic acid with high molecular weight does an amazing job at hydrating and soothing the skin.
 It has also shown positive effects on skin elasticity.
 Imagine having a hydration shield on top of your skin that continuously gives it water at the same time as it calms it down.
 As hyaluronic acid can hold large amounts of water, the water in your cream evaporates slower and stays on your skin for longer with the help of hyaluronic acid.

 A well hydrated skin leads to a plumper and more radiant feel, which also has an effect on softening fine lines and making them less visible.
-If you are looking for a more long term anti-ageing effect and help to reduce wrinkles, LMW hyaluronic acid does the job better as it can “dig itself” a little deeper into the skin (check out “What does the science say about topically applied hyaluronic acid?” below for more info on this).
+If you are looking for a more long term anti-aging effect and help to reduce wrinkles, LMW hyaluronic acid does the job better as it can “dig itself” a little deeper into the skin (check out “What does science say about topically applied hyaluronic acid? ”below for more info on this).

 If you are looking to boost your own hyaluronic acid production, adding hyaluronic acid in your skincare is not a solution, just like collagen in a cream cannot boost your own collagen production but it can moisturize and soften your skin instead.
 To boost your skins own production of hyaluronic acid there are other ingredients to help with that, such as different peptides or amino acids (same goes for collagen), but that’s a different blog post for the future!